leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/mirror.rst

    which position and rotation will be used to define mirror planes (instead of using the ones from the modified object).

-   You can animate it to animate the mirror effect.
+   You can animate it to move the mirror axis.

 Clipping
-   Prevents vertices from moving through the mirror plane(s) while the user is transforming them in Edit Mode.
+   Prevents vertices from moving through the mirror plane(s) when you transform them in Edit Mode.

    If it is enabled but vertices are beyond the mirror plane and outside of the *Merge Distance*, the vertices will not be merged.
 But as soon as the vertices are within *Merge Distance*